By Steve & Tamami Laser reporting from Tokyo, Japan

 Tokyo Disneyland’s version of Main Street is called World Bazaar.
 It’s filled with shops and restaurants, while two side streets offer shortcuts to Adventureland and Tomorrowland.

-In addition to exhibiting original artwork (and reproductions), the Disney Gallery offers a variety of collectibles for sale.
+In addition to exhibiting original artwork (and reproductions), the Disney Gallery offered a variety of collectibles for sale.

-Back on the street, we headed toward the central plaza to watch a season-themed parade.
+Back on the street, we headed toward the incredibly cool Halloween decorations and festivities.

-Tokyo Disneyland tends to update live shows, including seasonal parades, every year.
+Tokyo Disneyland updates live shows, including seasonal parades, every year.
 We recommend picking up an entertainment schedule and pocket guide at the entrance to the park for the latest information.
-(They’re available in English.)

 Fantasyland (The Haunted Mansion is Here)